 Will the comments on gay rights by Chick-fil-A’s president affect whether you will eat at the restaurant?

-In an interview with The Baptist Press earlier this month, McCarthy was upfront: “We are very much supportive of the family — the biblical definition of the family unit.
-We are a family-owned business, a family-led business, and we are married to our first wives.
-We give God thanks for that,” said McCarthy.
+"We are a family-owned business, a family-led business, and we are married to our first wives.
+We give God thanks for that," Cathy told the Baptist Press, the news agency of the Southern Baptist Convention.